darshanm17/TuberCulosis-Predictor/README.md

 Test: Contains the test data used to evaluate the model's performance.
 Val: Contains the validation data used to tune the model's hyperparameters.
 You can download the dataset from [here](https://www.kaggle.com/datasets/tawsifurrahman/tuberculosis-tb-chest-xray-dataset).

+## Contact
+For any inquiries, please contact:

+Email: darshanmrd17@gmail.com
+Feel free to contribute to this project by submitting issues or pull requests